vaishnavmore2004/Infosys_Freelancing_Website_Frontend/frontend/README.md

-# FreelanceConnect Frontend
+# TalentLoop Frontend

-A modern and advanced landing page for a Freelancing Web Application built with React.js.
+A modern and advanced landing page for TalentLoop - Connecting Top Talent with Opportunities Worldwide.
+Built with React.js.

 ## Features